SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 ## Pitfalls
 To ensure stability of a simulation volume must be adjusted very slowly with a small increments at each simulations step.
 Rapid change of the system size may lead to simulation crash.
 This can occur, for example when pressure coupling is turned on when you begin simulation from a cold start and turn pressure coupling too early in the heating process.
-In this case, the difference between the target and the real pressure will be large, the program will try to adjust the density too quickly, and bad things (such as SHAKE failures) are likely to happen.
+In this case, the difference between the target and the real pressure will be large, the program will try to adjust the density too quickly, and bad things (such as neighbor list and constraint failures) are likely to happen.
 {: .self_study_text :}
 - If the difference between the target and the real pressure is large, the program will try to adjust the density too quickly.
 - Rapid change of the system size may lead to simulation crash.